triadtitans/seminar_rigid_body_methods/_sources/intro.md

 # Simulating rigid body mechanics
-### An approach using variational integration and the Livens principle
+## An approach using variational integration and the Livens principle

-Variational integration based on the Livens principle Rigid body motion
-Livens principle

 ````{card}